Svetlana Velmar-Janković: Life and work

 Internationally best known book from her complete work is the novel Lagum, which has also been published in Bulgarian, English (two editions in 1996 and 2002), French, German, Italian and Spanish translation.
 Lagum, a term of Turkish origin, refers to a dark dungeon-like underground passage, in which no light falls, as are numerous under the Kalemegdan fortress, and scene of the plot is the city of Belgrade, written from the perspective of the wife of a professor of Belgrade University.
 Protagonist Milica Pavlović, first-person narrator, tells life events from her time period between 1928 and 1984.
 When her husband, the well-respected Dušan Pavlović, tried to save as many people as possible from the Ustashe extermination camps in the Independent State of Croatia during the war and therefore co-operated with Serbian Quisling government, the couple became increasingly estranged.
 Above that, Milica hides a wounded partisan in the servant room of her apartment without her husband's knowledge and children.
 The takeover of power by the communist resistance fighters become the fate of the family: Dušan is executed as a collaborator, the apartment is ransacked by neighbors who hastily turned into zealous and cruel henchmen of the new regime.
 Milica is reviled as a traitor by people whom she and her husband had saved years ago.
 So also from that partisan who recovered hidden in family's flat.
 It is a sensitive but relentless portrait of society, a profound analysis of human contradictions, character weaknesses and political opportunism.

 Celia Hawkesworth, English translator of the novel Lagum, describes this work as follows:

 Lagum is a product of the new political climate following the collapse of communism in Eastern Europe.
 It is an understated subtle account of the distortions in human relationships engendered by social upheavals.
 It bridges the wide gap between post-war communist rule and pre-war society in Yugoslavia by opening up previously taboo questions about the nature of the war in Yugoslavia and the meaning of collaboration during the occupation.
 Tracing the life of a middle-class woman whose husband was executed by the communist authorities, and who is obliged after 1945 to live with her two children in a small part of their large flat in Belgrade, it reveals the complex misunderstandings and false perceptions resulting from social divisions, resentments, and revolution.

-For the past three decades of her life, Svetlana Velmar-Janković was not only a recognized Grande Dame of Serbian literature, but also a loud voice of conscience who courageously and unequivocally advocated democracy and human rights, based on humanism and European values of the Western world.
-Many possible examples could illustrate this, but only two are briefly presented here: an excerpt from her speech during the 1991 protests including the beginning of the Yugoslav wars and her statement about the Serbian declaration on Srebrenica massacre.
+For the past three decades of her life, Svetlana Velmar-Janković advocated for democracy and human rights, based on humanism and European values of the Western world.
+Two examples are briefly presented here: an excerpt from her speech during the 1991 protests including the beginning of the Yugoslav wars and her statement about the Serbian declaration on Srebrenica massacre.
 She was also a member of the Truth and Reconciliation Commission (Komisija za istinu i pomirenje).